Ladies and gentlemen, I have a confession to make.

 The real problem is time.
 These days I’m lucky if I can spend a solid hour in the gym.
 By the time I’ve ploughed through my major exercises like squats, deadlifts, benches, rows, or cleans, then worked through supplementary movements for abs, delts, arms, neck, rotator cuff, or whatever else, I’m not only feeling hammered but typically looking at the clock and reminding myself that I still need to shower and eat before heading off to whatever pressing commitment I’ve got lined up.

-And so something like forearm training which, quite frankly, doesn’t exactly top anyone’s bucket list of “Awesome Shit to Do Before I Die!”, tends to get lost in the rush.
+And so something like forearm training which, quite frankly, doesn’t exactly top anyone’s bucket list of “Awesome Things to Do Before I Die!”, tends to get lost in the rush.

 Judging by all the nodding heads I see out there (yes, I have Superman-style vision, so behave yourself when you’re reading my site), I’m obviously not alone.
 Many of you know exactly where I’m coming from.
 You’re busy folks whose life is filled with other commitments like work, study, family, kids, sports training and more.
-Your teenage years, where life pretty much revolved around looking shit-hot in a tank top, are well and truly behind you.
-You’re all grown up now, and have far more pressing commitments, like earning a living, raising a family, and maintaining a household that doesn’t resemble a lunatic asylum that was recently raided by the DEA.
+Your teenage years, where life pretty much revolved around looking good in a tank top, are well and truly behind you.
+You’re all grown up now, and have far more pressing commitments, like earning a living, raising a family, and maintaining a household that doesn’t look like it was recently raided by the DEA.

 If only there were some way you could work your grip without having to do extra, dedicated grip training.